gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 developers blindly follow rules without understanding the underlying reasons.
 More often than not, it leads to heated debates and misunderstandings, as people cling to their interpretations of the book's advice without considering their specific project context.
-I admit though that it is not the book's fault that people are not able to judge about their situations but the mantra-like writing style does not really encourage deeper reasoning.
+I admit, it is not the book's fault that people are not able to judge about their situations but the mantra-like writing style does not really encourage deeper reasoning.
 Funnily the book sometimes diverges from the this writing style and condemns dogmatism:

 > In an effort to make our classes and methods small, we might create too many
 > tiny classes and methods.
 So this rule suggest that that we also keep our